blibdoolpoolp/StarfieldFiles/README.md.saved.bak.md

     * To enable it, you simply download the mod folder, copy-and-paste the "JetpackOverhaul.txt" into your root game install folder (same folder as combined.txt, they're both the same type of bat file, however we want combined.txt to run every time we start the game so we include it in the StarfieldCustom.ini, whereas this one just needs to be run once manually).
 Load into your game and press the ~ button to pull up the console.
 Then type in "bat JetpackOverhaul" and hit enter (no quotes).
 The bat will do it's thing and you're good.

 * [Smooth Ship Reticle (NOT FULL UI OVERHAUL) by alexbulluk](https://www.nexusmods.com/starfield/mods/270) - This mod takes the super choppy vanila starship reticle and makes it smooth as butter.
-The Full UI overhaul is not compatible with StarUI, and StarUI makes the inventory smooth already, but it doesn't touch the starship reticle/HUD.
+The Full UI overhaul is not compatible with StarUI, or at least not with some advanced tweaking, and StarUI makes the inventory smooth already, but it doesn't touch the starship reticle/HUD, which this fixes.

 ## Great Mods - Personal preference if you want to use them or not, they don't make or break the game but they do enhance the experience

 * [Scanner Boost by oogabooga66](https://www.nexusmods.com/starfield/mods/829) - I already have increased the scanner range in my combined.txt file to 60m, but this mod implements it even better I believe in certain ways.
 There are multiple variants, where they not only boost your base range, but also increase the range of the Scanner upgrades, making it much more worthwhile to put points into Scanning.
 They have a balanced Variant which only increases the base range by an extra 10m (to 20m base), and each upgrade gives you 5m more than the vanilla upgrades (15m per level), and also a much more generous version starting at 100m and increasing by 25m per level.
 Pick your poison, or just use what I already have in my combined.txt file.
 I'm too used to the 60m to go back down to 20m, but I feel 100m is too much for me, so I'm torn.
 I guess this gives you three options!
     * `Installation` Go with my presets already included in combined.txt, or download the version of your choice, and all you need to do is open the Scan.txt file and paste the lines into your combined.txt (ignore the StarfieldCustom.ini included with the mod).
 If you're using my combined.txt then you should find the section where I adjust the scanner settings and paste your desired settings over them (located under the [Exploration] tag).

-* [Starfield Display Revamp by ClearanceClarence](https://www.nexusmods.com/starfield/mods/1085) - Ever tried to look at the computer terminals, battle stations, or other screens and were disappointed with how blurry they are?
-Want to be able to actually see and read what's on them?
-Look no farther, this mod completely enhances many screens in game to make them look legit and readable.

-* [HQ - Digipick and Credit Stick](https://www.nexusmods.com/starfield/mods/2345?tab=description) - This enhances the visuals of digipicks and credit sticks so they are more easily visible among the countless junk objects they are often found siting with, and also look much more high quality.

 # Changelog